moby/moby/docs/sources/reference/api/registry_index_spec.md

     **Return** HTTP 204

-Note

-If push fails and they need to start again, what happens in the index, there will already be a record for the namespace/name, but it will be initialized.
+> **Note:** If push fails and they need to start again, what happens in the index,
+> there will already be a record for the namespace/name, but it will be
+> initialized.
 Should we allow it, or mark as name already used?
+One edge
-One edge case could be if someone pushes the same thing at the same time with two different shells.
+> case could be if someone pushes the same thing at the same time with two
+> different shells.

 If it’s a retry on the Registry, Docker has a cookie (provided by the registry after token validation).
 So the Index won’t have to provide a new token.

-### 2.3 Delete
+### Delete

 If you need to delete something from the index or registry, we need a nice clean way to do that.
 Here is the workflow.